 In this dessert, bread pieces are deeply fried and topped with rabri and dry fruits.

 You can make it for a special dinner party this Diwali and let everyone taste the royalty of Indian desserts.

 It is one of the most popular desserts in Odisha that is made with fresh paneer.

 It is a baked dish and tastes extremely delicious.

-You can find it in every food stalls of Odisha and is considered as the favorite sweet of lord Jagannath.
+You can find it in every food stalls of Odisha and is considered as the favourite sweet of Lord Jagannath.

 For people who haven’t tasted this dessert please go and have it for it is one of the best Indian sweets I know.

-They are crispy outside and soft inside that are deep fried and soaked in sugar syrup.
+They are crispy outside and soft inside that are deeply fried and soaked in sugar syrup.